Single All the Way: Plot

 Peter's boss calls him to tell him that they are abandoning their latest advertising campaign and instructs Peter to develop a new campaign, featuring "real people" instead of models, within the next day.
 Harold, who is trying to get Peter and Nick to spend more time together, suggests photographing Nick; though Nick is initially reluctant, the photoshoot is a success.
 Lisa's daughters, Sofia and Daniela, are also rooting for Peter and Nick to get together.

-They force Nick to admit to himself that he is in love with Peter, and they later pretend to fall asleep in Peter's bed so that he has to share Nick's bed.
+The nieces force Nick to admit to himself that he is in love with Peter, and they later pretend to fall asleep in Peter's bed so that he has to share Nick's bed.
 The next day, Sofia and Daniela talk to Peter who tells them that he has feelings for Nick but is afraid to risk their friendship.
 Aunt Sandy's Christmas pageant is a success thanks to the help of Peter and Nick.

 Afterwards, Nick confesses his feelings to Peter, who is still fearful that a relationship could put their friendship in jeopardy.
 He tells Nick that he has decided to move back home.
 As Peter heads to the bar with James to celebrate the pageant's success, Nick packs his bags and prepares to return to Los Angeles, but takes on one more handyman job of re-painting a shop whose owner is retiring.

 James tells Peter that they are not a match for each other and that Peter belongs with Nick.
-Peter rushes home to find Nick gone.
-He sees Nick's rental car at the shop, and Nick tells him that he has paid the first six months of the shop's rent as a Christmas present to Peter, who has always wanted to open a plant store.
+So, Peter rushes home to find Nick gone.
+He sees their rental car at the shop, so he enters.
+Nick tells him that he has paid the first six months of the shop's rent as a Christmas present to Peter, who has always wanted to open a plant store.
 Peter finally tells Nick that he is in love with him, and they share a kiss.
 On Christmas Day, they announce that they are dating and plan to move to New Hampshire together, to the delight of Peter's entire family.